SwarajTarte/SwarajTarte/README.md

-- 👋 Hi, I’m @SwarajTarte
+# 👋 Hi, I'm Swaraj Tarte
-- 👀 I’m interested in programming.
+- 👀 Passionate about programming and solving real-world problems
-- 🌱 I’m currently learning Data Science.
+- 🌱 Currently diving deep into Data Science
-- 📫 How to reach me 'swaraj.codes@gmail.com'.
+- 📫 Reach me at: swaraj.codes@gmail.com
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I trust people more than machines.
+- ⚡ Fun fact: I trust people more than machines — for now 😉

 <!---
 SwarajTarte/SwarajTarte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.